makrai/notes/zimmermann11-modeltheo-sem.md

 where P⊆U and Q⊆U
 (iii) [[A]] M = F w (A), if A∈N E
-(iv-a) [[D N ]] M = [[D]] M ([[N]] M )

-789
-if D N is a quantifi er phrase, where D is a quantifi cational determiner and

-N is a count noun;
+(iv-a) [[D N ]] M = [[D]] M ([[N]] M ) if D N is a quantifier phrase, where D is a quantificational determiner and N is a count noun;
 ... ...

-Given specifi cations of extensions in the style (38), one may start approximating the
+Given specifications of extensions in the style (38), one may start approximating the Ersatz Space of a language L by restricting its Model Space.
+A common strategy to this

-Ersatz Space of a language L by restricting its Model Space.
-A common strategy to this end is to eliminate models that have certain sentences come out false, viz. analytic sen- tences that owe their truth to their very meaning.
+* eliminate models that have certain sentences come out false, viz. analytic sentences that owe their truth to their very meaning.
 As a case in point, one may require of appropriate models for English that the extension of (39) be the truth value 1.
 For the sake of the example it may be assumed that the extension of a predicative adjective is a set of individuals and that it is passed on to the predicate (Copula + Adjective); cf. Heim